Skip to content

 npx xtarterize add ci/release

-npx xtarterize add codegen/plop
+npx xtarterize undo

 Restore a file from a previous backup.
 If multiple backups exist, you’ll be prompted to select one.